Justin Drescher

-Justin Drescher (born January 1, 1988) is a former American football long snapper that played eight seasons in the National Football League (NFL).
+Justin Drescher (born January 1, 1988) is an American former professional football long snapper who played eight seasons in the National Football League (NFL).
 He played college football at Colorado.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2010.
 He was a member of the New Orleans Saints for seven seasons.

 Professional career

 Atlanta Falcons

-Drescher was signed by the Atlanta Falcons as an undrafted free agent following the 2010 NFL Draft on April 26, 2010.
+Drescher was signed by the Atlanta Falcons as an undrafted free agent following the 2010 NFL draft on April 26, 2010.
 He was waived prior to the start of training camp on June 15.

 New Orleans Saints

 Drescher was signed by the New Orleans Saints on November 22, 2010, after long snapper Jake Ingram was waived by the team following a botched snap.
 Drescher played in six games for the Saints in 2010.

 Drescher re-signed with the Saints on August 6, 2017.
-He was released by the Saints on August 30, 2017 after the team traded for Jon Dorenbos.
+He was released by the Saints on August 30, 2017, after the team traded for Jon Dorenbos.

+While with the Saints, he was teammates with placekicker Garrett Hartley and holder Chase Daniel, all of whom went to Carroll Senior High School.
+On December 23, 2012, the trio connected on a game-winning field goal in overtime against the Dallas Cowboys.